Databus Logo

 Student

-Fee receipt errors, scholarship delays, and refund disputes.
-Routes to the Finance Office.
+Receipt errors, scholarship delays, refund disputes.
+Routes to Finance.

 👥